What is Organic Coffee?

 The USDA Guide for Organic Processors has all the information you need to get started on your journey to certification: You can see it here.

-The coffee certification series was published by Cafe Imports, an independent specialty coffee importer and developer headquartered in Minneapolis, Minnesota.
+Cafe Imports, an independent specialty coffee importer and developer headquartered in Minneapolis, Minnesota, published the coffee certification series.

 - IMPORTED CAFE: Certificate series, part 1 – Organization Posted 11/11/2020